 Staging and testing: Test Experiences alongside new features before production deployment in staging or beta environments

-How to Set Up Environments
+How to set up your Environments

 How to add new Environments:

-Navigate to your Chameleon Dashboard
+Navigate to Governance β Environments in your Chameleon Dashboard

 Click the "Add Environment" button in the top-right corner